ChemAxon/calculations-aws-examples/majorms-lambda-example/README.md

 ----

+See

-See [`com.chemaxon.calculations.lambda.MajorMsRequest`](src/main/java/com/chemaxon/calculations/lambda/MajorMsRequest.java) for details on request format.
+ - [`com.chemaxon.calculations.lambda.MajorMsRequest`](src/main/java/com/chemaxon/calculations/lambda/MajorMsRequest.java) for details on request
+   format.
+ - [`com.chemaxon.calculations.lambda.MajorMsResponse`](src/main/java/com/chemaxon/calculations/lambda/MajorMsResponse.java) for details on response
+   format.

 As an example you can use the following test data from Lambda console:

 ``` json
 {